bgachara/bgachara.github.io/posts/pointers.md

+---
-# Pointers in C
+title: Pointers in C

-`Notes from the book with the same name and on the same topic`
+description: Notes from the same book
+date: 2023-07-01
+tags:
+  - pointers
+  - c
+---

 ## Introduction